 Ben J. Mauldin | Apr 09 2026 21:37

-We’re seeing homeowners in Lexington, Columbia, and across the Midlands get hit with 15–40% increases… sometimes with no claims at all.
+Homeowners in Lexington, Columbia, and across the Midlands are seeing 15–40% increases, sometimes with no obvious reason.

-Here’s the real answer — and what you can actually do about it.
+Here’s what’s actually driving these increases — and what you can do about it.

-Why Home Insurance Rates Are Going Up in South Carolina
+Why Home Insurance Rates Are Increasing in South Carolina

-There isn’t just one reason — it’s a combination of factors happening at the same time.
+There isn’t just one cause.
+It’s a combination of factors happening at the same time:

-South Carolina has seen increased storm activity and more costly weather-related claims over the past few years.
+South Carolina has experienced more frequent and costly weather-related claims in recent years.

-Even if your home hasn’t had a claim, insurance companies price risk across the entire region — not just your individual property.
+Even if your home hasn’t had any damage, insurance companies price risk across the entire region — not just your individual property.

 2. Reinsurance Costs Have Increased

-Insurance companies buy their own insurance (called reinsurance), and those costs have gone up significantly.
+Insurance companies buy their own protection (called reinsurance), and those costs have gone up significantly.

-When that happens, those costs get passed down to homeowners through higher premiums.
+When that happens, those increases get passed down to homeowners through higher premiums.

-Materials, labor, and construction costs have all increased.
+Materials, labor, and construction expenses have all gone up.

 That means: